 - Chambers Global (2015) Intellectual Property (ranked highest in Band 1): “Barry Sookman is universally regarded as one of Canada’s foremost authorities on information technology and intellectual property issues.
 One client enthused: “He is excellent – he has the knowledge, the passion and the experience of how to navigate a matter to a successful conclusion.”
 “Barry Sookman is a renowned copyright expert, who recently acted for Music Canada as an intervener in an infringement case before the Supreme Court of Canada.
 Sources refer to him as “top-notch,” and say he “has his finger on the pulse of new market developments.””
 “Barry Sookman is a recognised leader in the area of copyright, where he holds a wealth of experience.”

-- Canadian Legal Lexpert Directory (2003-2013): Listed in Computer and IT Law (Most Frequently Recommended Lawyer), Technology Transactions (Consistently Recommended), and Intellectual Property Law (Repeatedly Recommended) categories.
+- Canadian Legal Lexpert Directory (2003-2015): Listed in Computer and IT Law (Most Frequently Recommended Lawyer), Technology Transactions (Most Frequently Recommended), and Intellectual Property Law (Consistently Recommended) categories.

 - Euromoney Legal Media Group’s Managing IP (2013) award for Canada’s Outstanding IP Practitioner.

 - Guide to the World’s Leading Technology, Media & Telecommunications Lawyers (2008): Ranked as the number one lawyer in Canada and among the world’s top three lawyers in the technology, media and telecommunication category.